This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

 5. How do I know if I have killed my starter?

-If you’ve added water above 120°F to your starter or if you notice colorful mold, you will want to toss it and start again.
+If you’ve added water above 120°F to your starter or if you notice fuzzy or colorful mold, you will want to toss it and start again.

 More likely, though, you’ve neglected your starter for a while and it just needs some TLC.
 It may have gray/brown liquid (called “hooch”) floating on the surface, but that is nothing to worry about.